Student responsibilities

 Once we have registered you in your courses/sections, you will also be able to log in through PAWS to view your textbooks under the "My Textbooks" channel.

-The First-Year Welcoming Ceremony presented by McDougall Gauley LLP celebrates our incoming students and officially welcomes them to the college, the Juris Doctor (JD) program and the College of Law alumni community.
+The First-Year Welcoming Ceremony sponsored by McDougall Gauley LLP celebrates our incoming students and officially welcomes them to the college, the Juris Doctor (JD) program and the College of Law alumni community.

 To view the livestream click HERE.

-Save the Date: Wednesday, September 20, 2023 from 2:00 pm to 4:00 pm (appx. end time) at Convocation Hall (located in the Peter MacKinnon Building) at the University of Saskatchewan.
+Date: Wednesday, September 11, 2024 from 2:00 pm to 4:00 pm (appx. end time) at Convocation Hall (located in the Peter MacKinnon Building) at the University of Saskatchewan.

 Following the ceremony, all students and attendees are invited to a reception at Marquis Hall.